The F Word is a new podcast series that examines the complex, messy, gripping subject of forgiveness.

 Podcast Host

-Marina Cantacuzino is an award-winning journalist who has worked for most British mainstream publications including The Guardian, The Telegraph and Hello magazine.
+Marina Cantacuzino MBE is an award-winning journalist who has worked for most British mainstream publications including The Guardian, The Telegraph and Hello magazine.

 In 2003, in response to the invasion of Iraq, she embarked on a personal project collecting stories of people who had lived through trauma and injustice, and sought forgiveness rather than revenge.
 As a result Marina founded The Forgiveness Project and started speaking widely about forgiveness and restorative storytelling.